-Although many entities have begun to implement LID and GI approaches for stormwater anagement, research shows that a relatively small percentage of jurisdictions have conducted economic analyses of their existing or
+Although many entities have begun to implement LID and GI approaches for stormwater anagement, research shows that a relatively small percentage of jurisdictions have conducted economic analyses of their existing or proposed programs.
+This lack of program analysis is due to many factors including uncertainties surrounding costs, operation and maintenance requirements, budgetary constraints, and difficulties associated with quantifying the benefits provided by LID/GI.

-Entity Charlotte-Mecklenburg Storm Water Services, North Carolina Bureau of Environmental Services Portland, Oregon Philadelphia Water Department, Pennsylvania Program Stream restoration and BMPs are used to reduce impacts of rapid development on drinking water quality Ecoroofs program: The City of Portland encourages the construction of green roofs by providing incentives to developers and by requiring green roofs on new city-owned facilities and roof replacement projects.
+Entity Charlotte-Mecklenburg Storm Bureau of Environmental Services Philadelphia Water Department, , Water Services, North Carolina Portland, Oregon Pennsylvania Program Stream restoration and BMPs are used to reduce impacts of rapid development on drinking water quality Ecoroofs program: The City of Portland encourages the construction of green roofs by providing incentives to developers and by requiring green roofs on new city-owned facilities and roof replacement projects.
 The Green City Clean Waters Program aims to reduce combined sewer overflows (CSOs) and improve water quality.
-Role of economic analysis BMP project prioritization through evaluation of alternatives Determine if benefits exceed cost If so, use results to increase implementation of ecoroofs in the city Demonstrate full range of societal benefits of LID/GI to regulators and the public Type of analysis Cost-effectiveness Benefit-cost analysis (BCA; including TBL elements) of hypothetical new commercial building with 40,000-square-foot roof Benefit-cost analysis (referred to as a TBL analysis by PWD) Key metrics Capital cost per pound of sediment prevented from entering stream Present value (PV) life-cycle costs Avoided costs Environmental and social benefits Net present value (NPV) of program to the public (e.g., public stormwater system and the environment) NPV of the program to developers and building owners NPV to public and private stakeholders combined NPV life-cycle costs and benefits of GI and grey approaches Quantified and monetized social and environmental benefits Results For urban retrofits, stream restoration is the most cost- effective means of controlling sediment deposition into the reservoir.
-Prioritization allows the county to implement need-based, rather than opportunity-based, projects Construction of ecoroofs has: Immediate and long-term benefits to the public Positive net benefits accrue to building owners starting in year 20 for the assumed conditions LID/GI-based approaches provide important environmental and social benefits that are generally not provided by grey infrastructure A LID/GI-based approach, coupled with targeted grey infrastructure, is the city's preferred approach to optimize net benefits
+Role of economic analysis BMP project prioritization through evaluation of alternatives Determine if benefits exceed cost If so, use results to increase implementation of ecoroofs in the city Demonstrate full range of societal benefits of LID/GI to regulators and the public Type of analysis Cost-effectiveness Benefit-cost analysis (BCA; including TBL elements) of hypothetical new commercial building with 40,000-square-foot roof Benefit-cost analysis (referred to as a TBL analysis by PWD) Key metrics Capital cost per pound of sediment prevented from entering stream Present value (PV) life-cycle costs Avoided costs Environmental and social benefits Net present value (NPV) of program to the public (e.g., public stormwater system and the environment) NPV of the program to developers and building owners NPV to public and private stakeholders combined NPV life-cycle costs and benefits of GI and grey approaches Quantified and monetized social and environmental benefits Results For urban retrofits, stream restoration is the most cost-effective means of controlling sediment deposition into the reservoir.
+Prioritization allows the county to implement needbased, rather than opportunity-based, projects Construction of ecoroofs has: Immediate and long-term benefits to the public Positive net benefits accrue to building owners starting in year 20 for the assumed conditions LID/GI-based approaches provide important environmental and social benefits that are generally not provided by grey infrastructure A LID/GI-based approach, coupled with targeted grey infrastructure, is the city's preferred approach to optimize net benefits